ga-adi-gelato/Course-Materials/lessons/user-interface/toolbars-and-menus-lesson/readme.md

 setSupportActionBar(toolbar);
 ```

-> Instructor Note: Try running the app again now.
+> Note: Try running the app again now.

 By making it an ActionBar, it adds additional functionality like the back button for easy navigation between activities.

-> Check: Ask the students what would happen if we didn't set the elevation property on the Toolbar
+> Check: What would happen if we didn't set the elevation property on the Toolbar

 ***